Bardala/vendor-matching-platform/docs/TASK.md

 ### Analytics & Cross-DB Query

-- Create an endpoint `/analytics/top-vendors` that returns:
+- Create an endpoint `/analytics/top-vendors` that returns:✅
-  - Top 3 vendors per country (avg match score last 30 days, from MySQL)
+  - Top 3 vendors per country (avg match score last 30 days, from MySQL)✅
-  - Count of research documents linked to expansion projects in that country (from MongoDB)
+  - Count of research documents linked to expansion projects in that country (from MongoDB)✅
-- This requires joining relational and non-relational sources in your service layer.
+- This requires joining relational and non-relational sources in your service layer.✅

 ### Notifications & Scheduling

 - When a new match is generated → send email notification (SMTP or mock service).
 - Implement a scheduled job (e.g., using NestJS Schedule or BullMQ) that:
-  - Refreshes matches daily for “active” projects
+  - Refreshes matches daily for “active” projects ✅
-  - Flags vendors with expired SLAs
+  - Flags vendors with expired SLAs ✅

 ### Deployment